 Like I mentioned in #6, it’s REALLY windy at White Sands National Monument, making pictures a bit of a struggle.
-My hat actually kept blowing off my head and I had chased it a few times, so I decided to hold it in my hand for the picture.
-You’ll notice that even in the pictures where my hat is on my head, my hand is holding it in place!
-Even in #5, I have my hand holding back part of my hair just so it would stop blowing over my eyes and into my mouth.
+My hat actually kept blowing off my head, and I had chased it a few times, so I decided to hold it in my hand for the picture.
+You’ll notice that even in the photos where my hat is on my head, my hand is holding it in place!
+Even in #5, I have my hand holding back part of my hair so that it would stop blowing over my eyes and into my mouth.
 So, this pose that I’m doing is not as glamorous as the picture might make it seem!
 Here’s an outtake:

 4. Arabia Mountain Barn (Lilburn, GA)

 I was kind of surprised that this photo did as well as it did on Instagram because it was taken only a few minutes away from my hometown!
 I had gone hiking around Arabia Mountain with a good friend (Ali), and I brought my camera as I had been told it was a great destination in Georgia for photography!
 Funnily enough, the photo I really liked was me in front of this barn, not even actually anywhere on Arabia Mountain.
 To capture this photo, I told Ali to take a bunch of pictures of me walking towards the barn to see if we could get any of me in action.
 Here is the best funny shot: